 You can also research potential education and career opportunities as you explore post-secondary options.
 You will review and revise this plan at least twice a year.
-My Pathway Planner can be found on the Board website under the Student Tools and Resources button on the homepage (www.yrdsb.ca/students).
+My Pathway Planner can be found on the Board website.

 Course Selection

 Students select courses in February for the following September.
 You are responsible, with your parents/guardians, for ensuring you select courses that meet diploma and post-secondary requirements.